-Comment: The proposed zone change will change the zoning for this site to match the surrounding R-6 neighborhood.
-R-6 and R-3.5 zoning designations are applied to the adjoining properties that are developed to urban densities.
-This provides for a balance in the variety of homes in this area of the city.
+Comment: The proposed zone change will change the zoning for this site to match the surrounding R-8 neighborhoods.
+R-6 and R-3.5 zoning are located across Pease Road, providing for a variety of housing types in this area of the city.